johnofleek/PiloT/scripts_pilotControl/controlUsing_gpiod.md

 Works ok for this demo

-It is a bit of a hack for production use
+Using raspi-gpio in a product applications will be a bit of a hack as it bypasses any Linux drivers